AS / A Level Mathematics

-- Pure Mathematics: this is the bulk of the course and builds on your knowledge from GCSE and some topics will already be familiar such as algebra, trigonometry, and geometry.
+- Pure Mathematics: This is the bulk of the course and builds on your knowledge from GCSE.
+Some topics will already be familiar such as algebra, trigonometry, and geometry.
 You will need to have an excellent grasp of algebraic techniques for success in these questions.

 - Operational research

 If you enjoy mathematics you should consider studying both A-Level Mathematics and A-Level Further Mathematics.
 To study a course in Further Mathematics, you need to have at least a grade 7 in GCSE Mathematics and have an excellent knowledge of higher tier GCSE.
 To study Further Mathematics A-Level you must also study Mathematics A-Level as some of the course content is dependent on what you would study in the Mathematics A-Level.

 In addition to the topics you study in A-Level Mathematics you will have the opportunity to study some topics you met at GCSE in more depth and meet some new topics including complex numbers and matrices.

 Further Mathematics is particularly useful for students who wish to follow careers in Mathematics or Engineering.
 Some of the top universities will require you to study Further Mathematics as a condition to a place on their course.